Thursday, February 3, 2011

 Would an additional World Championship have helped Clemente's reputation?
 Hard to say, since he was already a tremendous star, especially among Hispanic Americans.
 Although, Clemente's last career hit was Number 3,000.
 If he had played 4 more years, he could have had over 3,500.
 If he had gotten to 3,516, one more than the aforementioned Tris Speaker, he would have been 4th (now 5th) on the all-time list.

-But, if he were alive today, he'd be 76 and could still be involved in baseball in some way.
+But, if he were alive today, he'd be 76, and could still be involved in baseball in some way.
 Maybe he would have been in the Pirates' front office in 1992, and convinced them to re-sign Barry Bonds.
 Maybe the Pirates wouldn't have fallen apart.
-Maybe Bonds would have become a Pittsburgh hero, approaching the levels of Clemente and Stargell.
+Maybe Bonds would have become a Pittsburgh hero, approaching the levels of Clemente, Stargell, and the long-ago Honus Wagner.
 And maybe he wouldn't have been driven to take steroids.
 Maybe now, the Pirates would be a team of "pride and tradition" on the level of the Pittsburgh Steelers.

 8. Lyman Bostock, born November 22, 1950, died September 23, 1978, age 27.
-The son of a Negro Leaguer (also named Lyman Bostock), he was a sensational hitter for the Minnesota Twins, finishing second in the 1977 American League batting race to his teammate, Rod Carew.
-Carew batted .388 (highest in baseball in 19 years), while Bostock batted .336.
-Unfortunately, the Twins' Calvin Griffith, engaged in two of his favorite pastimes, racism and cheapness, and refused to re-sign the free-agent Bostock.
+The son of a Negro Leaguer (also named Lyman Bostock), he was a sensational hitter for the Minnesota Twins, finishing 2nd in the 1977 American League batting race to his teammate, Rod Carew.
+Carew batted .388 (the highest in baseball in 19 years), while Bostock batted .336.
+Unfortunately, the Twins' owner, Calvin Griffith, engaged in 2 of his favorite pastimes, racism and cheapness, and refused to re-sign the free-agent Bostock.
 A year later, he would let Carew go as well.

 The Angels won the American League Western Division in 1979, 1982 and 1986, but lost the AL Championship Series every time.
 Bostock would have been just short of 36 in 1986, and could very well have still been a star.
 The Angels also had a couple of close 2nd-place finishes in that stretch.
-Chances are, Bostock's death cost the Angels at least one Pennant, possibly more, and in spite of having such legends as Carew (who Autry signed within days of the 1978 season ending), Nolan Ryan, Reggie Jackson and Bert Blyleven, the Angels did not win a Pennant until 2002.
+Chances are, Bostock's death cost the Angels at least 1 Pennant, possibly more, and in spite of having such legends as Carew, Nolan Ryan, Reggie Jackson and Bert Blyleven, the Angels did not win a Pennant until 2002.

 I mentioned the '86 Angels.
 What about Donnie Moore?
 He had already been traded to the Royals after the 1988 season, and had been released by them shortly before he committed suicide.
 So its effect on the Angels was nil, and, with the Royals already in decline and having cut him anyway, it didn't affect them, either.